top of page

 During the presentation, she also instructed women on how to address their GPs to obtain referrals and get access to vital information about their health.

-The attendees were able to raise specific questions about their health and – through discussions - they learned new ways to improve their lifestyles.
-Their children were able to access a playroom and toys while they attended the session.
+The attendees were able to raise specific questions about their health and through open, judgement-free discussions, they learned new ways to improve their lifestyles.

 Through the session, we discovered that women from this group struggle to communicate with their GPs and therefore are unable to access vital information about their own bodies.
-Language barriers pose the biggest obstacle when interacting with the NHS.

 To find out more about how we are dismantling health inequalities for women seeking asylum and refugees head over to the Health and Wellbeing section on our website.
-And, don't forget to follow us on social media to keep up to date with all our work!

 bottom of page